rikingurditta/self-study/marxism/capital.md

 - **exchange value** is "the proportion in which values in use of one sort are exchanged for those of another sort"
   - commodities have many exchange values - one for each commodity they could be exchanged with
   - "exchange value, generally, is only the mode of expression, the phenomenal form, of something contained in it, yet distinguishable from it"
+  - not the same as real prices!
 - different commodities have use-values of different qualities, but their exchange values only differ in quantity
 - if we look at commodities without looking at their use-values, their only common property is that they are products of labour - these are abstractly their values
   - labour can be measured by duration
   - different people can take different amounts of time to do the same labour
   - we can standardize by measuring **socially necessary labour time**
     - labour time necessary "to produce an article under the normal conditions of production, and with the average degree of skill and intensity prevalent at the time"
-- socially necessary labour time can change
+- socially necessary labour time can change depending on nature and the productiveness of labour
   - average skill of workers
   - science
   - engineering